milanmlft/enum/README.md

   MONDAY = 1,
   2
 )
-#> Error: All enum values must be named
+#> Error: All enum values must be named.
+Unnamed values at positions: 2
 ```

 ### Immutability